Paleontology

 Bringing life to life

-Many people think paleontology is just the study of fossils, but it’s much more than that.
-The department’s mission is to collect, research, and care for the fossilized remains of past life and promote the understanding of extinct and modern life on Earth.
+The Paleontology Department at the Science Museum of Minnesota collects, cares for, and researches the fossilized remains of past life to promote the understanding of extinct and modern life on Earth.

 Highlights of our paleontology collection

-• Paleocene Wannagan Creek Biota, including thousands of fossils from more than 120 species of plants and animals.
-Crocodilians, champsosaurs, and turtles dominate the collection, but mammals, birds, and fishes are also well known from the Wannagan Creek Quarry.
+• Paleocene Wannagan Creek biota, including thousands of fossils from more than 150 species of plants and animals (and fungus!).
+Crocodilians, champsosaurs, and turtles dominate the collection, but mammals, birds, fish, invertebrates, and plants are also well known from the Wannagan Creek Quarry.

-• Mesozoic and Cenozoic Crocodyliformes and Choristoderans, including Albertochampsa (one of the oldest known alligators), Gavialosuchus, the first known North American simeodosaur, and several species of champsosaurs.
+• Mesozoic and Cenozoic crocodilians and other reptiles, including Albertochampsa (one of the oldest known alligators), Thecachampsa, Terminonaris, Amphicotylus, and several species of champsosaurs.

-• Jurassic Dinosaurs from Wyoming and Montana, including exceptionally preserved specimens of Camptosaurus and some of the best Diplodocus skeletons and skulls ever found.
+• Jurassic Dinosaurs from Wyoming, including exceptionally preserved specimens of Camptosaurus and several sauropods such as Diplodocus and Haplocanthosaurus.

-• Lemley Collection of Oligocene Vertebrates from the White River Formation of Wyoming and South Dakota, including mammals, reptiles, and fish.
+• Oligocene fossils from the White River Group of Wyoming and South Dakota, including mammals, reptiles, and fish.

-• Invertebrate Collections include a representative array of North American invertebrates, and highlight Minnesota’s Paleozoic fauna.
+• Invertebrate Collections including a representative array of North American invertebrates, and especially Minnesota’s Paleozoic fauna.

 • Chondricthyan and Actinopterygians from the Eocene Green River Formation of Wyoming.